handsontable/handsontable/docs/README.md

 To start a local Handsontable docs server:

-1. Make sure you're running [Node.js](https://nodejs.org/en/) 14+ and [npm](https://www.npmjs.com/) 7+.
-2. From the `handsontable/docs` directory, install the docs dependencies:
+1. From the `handsontable/docs` directory, install the docs dependencies:
     ```bash
     npm install
     ```
-3. From the `handsontable/docs` directory, generate the API reference:
+2. From the `handsontable/docs` directory, generate the API reference:
    ```bash
    npm run docs:api
    ```
-4. From the `handsontable/docs` directory, start your local docs server:
+3. From the `handsontable/docs` directory, start your local docs server:
    ```bash
    npm run docs:start
    ```
-5. In your browser, go to: http://localhost:8080/docs/.
+4. In your browser, go to: http://localhost:8080/docs/.

 ## Handsontable docs npm scripts: